-Allocation Policy SD66: Land at Park Lane, Droxford
+Allocation Policy SD65: Land at Park Lane, Droxford (see map pg 202)

-- I. Land at Park Lane, Droxford is allocated for the development of 26 to 32 residential dwellings (class C3 use) providing that the design is of a high quality which sympathetically conserves and enhances the setting of local heritage assets.
+- الجي 🖗  🖗 - Land at Park Lane, Droxford is allocated for the development of approximately 26 residential dwellings (Class C3 Use) provided that this level of development is supported by a TA demonstrating that safe access can be achieved, and that the design is of a high quality which sympathetically conserves and enhances the setting of local heritage assets.
 Planning permission will not be granted for any other uses with the exception of a small area of community parking in that part of the site adjacent to Park Lane. - 2.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) The conservation and enhancement of the setting of local heritage assets including the Droxford Conservation Area; - b) A suitable transition in built form and fabric from the residential areas to the north and east and the open countryside to the south and west; - c) Safe pedestrian and vehicular access and egress, which where this is dependent on off-site highways improvements will be secured through suitable planning obligations; - d) Provision of all necessary vehicular parking on-site to avoid additional on street parking in local roads; - e) The location of new housing and access roads to have regard to areas prone to surface water flooding and potential groundwater emergence; - f) Demonstrate no significant harm to be caused to groundwater resources; - g) No significant harm to the amenity of the adjacent Wayferer's Way; and - h) No significant harm to the amenity of users of the adjacent school. - 3.
-In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Protect and enhance hedgerows and trees within the site where possible, and where they are lost, provide at least the equivalent in new planting on site; - b) Minimise hard surfaced areas on site; and - c) New planting should be suitable for pollinating species.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) The conservation and enhancement of the setting of local heritage assets including the Droxford Conservation Area; - b) A suitable transition in built form and fabric from the residential areas to the north and east and the open countryside to the south and west; - c) Safe pedestrian and vehicular access and egress, which where this is dependent on off-site highways improvements will be secured through suitable planning obligations; - d) Provision of all necessary vehicular parking on-site to avoid additional on street parking in local roads; - e) The location of new housing and access roads to have regard to areas prone to surface water flooding and potential groundwater emergence; - f) Demonstrate no significant harm to be caused to groundwater resources; - g) No significant harm to the amenity of the adjacent Wayfarer's Way; and - h) No significant harm to the amenity of users of the adjacent school.

+- 3. In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Protect and enhance hedgerows and trees within the site where possible, and where they are lost, provide at least the equivalent in new planting on site; - b) Minimise hard surfaced areas on site; and - c) New planting should be suitable for pollinating species.